 Each year, hundreds of EURES events are held throughout Europe - all easy to access and free of charge.
-The bestknown are European Job Days, which provide an ideal environment for you to meet potential employers either on-site or online - as well as to benefit from live Q&As and one-to-one video coaching with job mobility, and other relevant experts.
-EURES also hosts conferences, seminars and general mobility information days where EURES Advisers are on hand to provide expert advice on finding a job in Europe.
+The bestknown are European Job Days, which provide an ideal environment for you to meet potential employers, on-site or online, and to benefit from live O&As and one-to-one video coaching with iob mobility and other relevant experts.
+EURES also hosts conferences, seminars, and general mobility information days, where EURES Advisers are on hand to provide expert advice on finding a job in Europe.
 Check the Events calendar on the EURES Job Mobility Portal for more information on events in your area.